NachtRaveVL/virtmem-continued/doc/manual.md

 }

 ~~~
-Note that a `memset` overload is provided by `virtmem` which works with virtual pointers.
+Note that a `memset` overload is provided by `virtmem-continued` which works with virtual pointers.

 After you are finished working with a virtual memory lock it has to be
 released.
 This can be done manually with the virtmem::VPtrLock::unlock